baowenbo/DAIN/README.md

 - Cuda & Cudnn (We test with Cuda = 9.0 and Cudnn = 7.0)
 - PyTorch (The customized depth-aware flow projection and other layers require ATen API in PyTorch = 1.0.0)
 - GCC (Compiling PyTorch 1.0.0 extension files (.c/.cu) requires gcc = 4.9.1 and nvcc = 9.0 compilers)
-- NVIDIA GPU (We use Titan X (Pascal) with compute = 6.1, but we support compute_50/52/60/61 devices, should you have devices with higher compute capability, please revise [this](https://github.com/baowenbo/DAIN/blob/master/my_package/DepthFlowProjection/setup.py))
+- NVIDIA GPU (We use RTX 2080 with compute = 7.5, but we support compute_50/52/60/61 devices, should you have devices with higher compute capability, please revise [this](https://github.com/baowenbo/DAIN/blob/master/my_package/DepthFlowProjection/setup.py))

 ### Installation
 Download repository:

     $ git clone https://github.com/baowenbo/DAIN.git

-Before building Pytorch extensions, be sure you have `pytorch >= 1.0.0`:
+Before building Pytorch extensions, be sure you have `pytorch >= 1.2.0` (This is a branch for pytorch1.2 with GPU of compute_75 level):

     $ python -c "import torch; print(torch.__version__)"